alankrantas/pxt-nexusbit/README.md

-Please be adviced: this extension will be replaced by https://github.com/beyond-coding-tw/nexusbot.
+Please be adviced: this extension is replaced by https://github.com/beyond-coding-tw/pxt-nexusbot since I left the company.

 Alan, 22nd July 2019